 Did you ever wonder how yoga changes your brain?
 As it turns out, that post-session happiness you feel isn’t just in your head.
 Using brain scans, scientists can now prove that yoga actually changes your brain chemistry.
 And that’s a good thing.
-Just like practicing tai chi moves, using yoga as a form of exercise and meditation can help naturally treat a range of health issues, particularly ones rooted in the brain.
+Just like practicing tai chi moves, using yoga as a form of exercise and meditation can help naturally treat a range of health issues, particularly ones rooted in the brain and relating to memory.

 How Yoga Changes Your Brain

 While natural therapies, including yoga, don’t have a ton of funding for major studies compared to the pharmaceutical and biotech industries, we are starting to see some compelling science emerge.
 Some of the best science to date showing how yoga changes your brain involves yoga’s impact on anxiety, depression and pain tolerance.